 Look at the Maker’s Mark

 All items offered for sale have a maker’s mark.
 Vendors can point out these distinctive “signatures” for you.
-A maker’s mark enables museum staff to identify vendors if, as often happens, customers wish to order additional work at a later time.
+A maker's mark enables potential customers to give distinction to who the artist is and allow to gain a clientele with the knowledge of the mark on art piece for further relationships/purchases from the artist.
+This also, is a authenticity of being Native American made.
 Some vendors also have business cards.
 It is important to know the name or maker’s mark of any artist or craftsperson you might wish to contact in the future because there are no assigned spaces under the portal.

 Pricing of Arts and Crafts